Burhan077/Capstone/README.md

-#  Data Science Project: LendingClub Loan Defaulters Prediction
+#  Capstone Project: LendingClub Loan Defaulters Prediction

 This repository contains the core components of the project focused on predicting loan defaulters using historical lending data.